 Dust loves clutter, so get rid of it.
 Dispose of or donate items you don't need and keep knick-knacks and tchotchkes to a minimum.
 Box items stored on closet shelves to keep dust out of them and keep the floor clear so it is easier to vacuum.
 Clothes constantly shed small dust as their fibers deteriorate, so store clothes you rarely wear in

 Because it collects dead skin cells while you sleep and fibers from sheets and blankets, your bed is a major source of dust in your home.
-To reduce dust, change your bed sheets once a week.
-When removing the old sheets, roll them up and handle them gently to avoid shaking dust out of them on the way to the washing machine.
-Take pillows and dry-clean only blankets outside for a good shake rather than running them to the cleaners once a week.
+To reduce dust, change your bed sheets

 As much fun as furry companions are, their shedding and pet dander create dust.
 Minimize this by brushing dogs and cats regularly and bathing them periodically.
 Your vet can tell you how often to bath your pet and what shampoo to use based on his or her breed and skin traits.
 Covered cat litter boxes also reduce dust.

-Step 5 Close Your Windows
+Close Those Windows

 Static electricity helps dust cling to the surfaces in your home, so dry air draws dust towards your furniture and helps it stay there.
 Use a humidifier to fix this problem.
-A relative humidity of 40 to 50 percent is best for eliminating dust.
-You can achieve this by using a humidifier.
-Place the humidifier in the dustiest room of your home or purchase and install a whole-house model.
+A relative humidity of

-Step 7 Ditch Your Carpet
+Ditch the Carpet